 ECHA held a third party consultation for the testing proposal from 2 July 2013 until 16 August 2013.
-ECHA did not receive information from third parties.
+ECHA did receive information from third parties (see section III. below).

 On 23 October 2013 ECHA sent the draft decision to the Registrant and invited him to provide comments within 30 days of the receipt of the draft decision.
 That draft decision was based on submission number